xeust/athens/README.md

 # What is Deta

 Deta is a cloud provider that minimizes time to deployment & emphasizes simplicity.
+[More info here](https://www.deta.sh/).

 ## Deploying on Deta